• Skip to primary navigation

 Variations

 If you like garlic, you could fry one or two cloves of crushed garlic with the onions.
-You could also sprinkle fresh thyme or rosemary between the layers of pottoes and onion for a more herby taste.
+You could also sprinkle fresh thyme or rosemary between the layers of potatoes and onion for a more herby taste.

-To turn these boulangere potatoes into a light supper, why not add crispy fried chopped bacon between the layers for a complete meal-in-a-dish.
+To turn these boulangere potatoes into a light supper, why not add crispy fried chopped bacon between the layers for a complete meal-in-a-dish?

 If you intend to serve these potatoes with chicken or beef, you could use a chicken or beef stock cube instead of a vegetable stock cube.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Closeup of a dish of potatoes boulangere.